lidofinance/lido-content/lido-landing/scorecard.md

     categories: "Validator set"
     self-assessment: "Okay"
     comments: "As it stands, Lido governance cannot force Node operators to exit.\n\nEven if triggerable exits were live today, it would still take the DAO half a year, at a minimum, to rotate all validators (due to the mechanics of how the staking queue works).\n\nAdditionally, in order to create additional checks and balances on Lido governance, contributors are\_[exploring ways](https://research.lido.fi/t/ldo-steth-dual-governance/2382)\_to empower stETH holders to veto any decision that would change the validator set."
-  - scorecard-attribute: "There’s a way for operators to permissionlessly enter the set and prove themselves"
-    categories: "Governance"
-    self-assessment: "Okay"
-    comments: "Lido V2’s [Staking Router](https://blog.lido.fi/introducing-lido-v2/#overview) is a controller contract which paves the way for permissionless operators to join Lido’s validator set.\n\nCurrently at the [policy discussion](https://research.lido.fi/t/staking-router-modules-support-policy/4495) stage."
 :::

 ## Needs Improvement